Direkt zum Inhalt springen

 The BIP program has evolved over the last 30 years: From "International Business Administration in Practice" has become "Business and International Programs" with the two degree programs IBA and IBAIT, the number of corporate partners has increased and the international university network has continued to grow.
 How do you see the development of the program from a business perspective?

 I see a lot of opportunities here: using networks, contributing experience and getting to know new perspectives is always helpful.
 Of course, you can ask yourself whether it is still as tailor-made as you once thought it would be as a company.
-At the same time, this may simply no longer be so important.
+At the same time, it may simply no longer be as important.
 The aim is to grow an idea and do the right thing for well-trained young talent.
 For the metropolitan region and far beyond.

 As a lecturer and member of the Board of Trustees, you are still closely associated with the university.
 Is there anything else you would like to say to the university management, your old Department or your former course director?